idea-statica/bim-plus/README.md

-# bimplus-dotnet-demo
+# bim-plus
-Detailed examples for the use of the Bimplus .Net SDK
+The example of the communication between Bim plus and IDEA StatiCa CCM